 JULIET BATES studied art and art history in Bristol, Birmingham and Strasbourg, and has since lectured at graduate and post graduate levels.
-She moved to France in 2000 to a post as professeur at the Ecole régionale des beaux-arts Caen la mer.
-She has published a number of short stories in British and Canadian literary journals.
+She moved to France in 2000 to

 THE GIRL WHO...by Andreina Cordani

 'People can't bring themselves to say what happened to her.
 They just describe her as "the girl who... you know...'